 1 After this, there was a feast of the Jews.
 And Jesus went up to Jerusalem.

-2 Now there is a pool at Jerusalem by the sheep market, which is called in the Hebrew tongue, Bethesda, having five porches.
+2 Now there is a pool in Jerusalem by the sheep market, which is called in the Hebrew language, Bethesda, having five porches.
 3 In these lay a great multitude of those who were sick, blind, lame, and withered, waiting for the moving of the water.
 4 For an angel went down at a certain season into the pool and agitated the water.
 Then whoever stepped in first after the stirring of the water was cured of whatever disease he had.
 5 And a certain man was there who had an infirmity thirty-eight years.
 6 When Jesus saw him lying, and knew that he had been now a long time in that case, he says to him, "Do you wish to be healed?"
 7 The sick man answered him, "Sir, I have no man to put me into the pool when the water is agitated.
 But while I am coming, another steps down before me."
 8 Jesus says to him, "Rise, take up your bed, and walk."
 9 And immediately the man was healed and he took up his bed and walked.
 Now on the same day was the sabbath.
 10 The Jews therefore said to him who was cured, "It is the sabbath.
 It is not lawful for you to carry your bed."
 11 He answered them, "He who healed me, the same said to me, 'Take up your bed and walk.'"
 12 Then they asked him, "What man is this who said to you, 'Take up your bed and walk'?"
 13 And he who was healed did not know who it was, for Jesus had conveyed himself away, a multitude being in that place.
 14 Afterward, Jesus finds him in the temple, and said to him, "Behold, you are cured.
 Sin no more, lest a worse thing come to you."
 15 The man departed and told the Jews that it was Jesus who had healed him.
 16 And therefore, the Jews persecuted Jesus and sought to slay him because he had done these things on the sabbath.
 17 But Jesus answered them, "My Father works until now, and I also work."

 18 Therefore, the Jews sought the more to kill him because he not only had broken the sabbath, but also said that God was his Father, making himself equal with God.